Keren, Eritrea: History

+Panoramic view of Italian colonial Keren, showing the indigenous settlement on the left and the European one to the right.

 19th century

 Keren was originally a trading settlement on the Ethiopian frontier, laying on an arid highland plain between the Ansaba and Barka rivers.
 The settlement owned its importance to its position on the trade route between Massawa and Sudan.
 The market was largely dominated by traders from Arkiko, whose grain was transported for purchase on the camels of the local Hedareb tribe.
 Goods sold at Keren also included cotton cloth from Sennar and Egypt, as well as ivory, skins, ostrich feathers and maize from Tigre and Amhara.
 Much of these goods were purchased by traders travelling up from Massawa.
 In the middle of the 19th century, Keren was estimated to be a settlement of 350 huts and around 2,000 inhabitants.

 Two Lazarist missionaries, Giuseppe Sapeto and Giovanni Stella, undertook a missionary tour of the locality in 1851.
 Four years later Stella built himself a stone house and established an Italian agricultural colony in the area after obtaining a land concession from the local ruler, Dejazmach Haylu of Hamasien.
 Stella died in 1869 after which the colony soon disintegrated due to the Italian government refusing to give any support.
 Missionary activity was curtailed by Emperor Yohannes IV in 1871, who arrested the missionaries and had the hands and feet of the converts amputated.

 In the following year, Keren and Bogos were taken over by the Egyptian governor Werner Munzinger, who established a fort at a hill called Sanhit.
 The introduction of Egyptian rule was followed by renewed missionary activity by the Lazarists, who set up a school in 1874 and built a small number of wooden houses and churches in 1875 with financial assistance from the Egyptian government.

 During the Egyptian-Ethiopian War, the Egyptians feared that Yohannes would march against Sanhit, and accordingly reinforced its garrison.
 In October 1876, the Ethiopians burnt down houses and villages only two hours away from the settlement.
 Egyptian patrols encountered Ethiopian forces a mere hour away from the fort, but the Ethiopians never attacked the fort and later withdrew from the area.
 In February 1885, Egyptian troops withdrew from Keren and Sanhit, allowing Yohannes to seize the occasion and occupy it.
 Ethiopian control of Keren was short-lived, for in December 1889 the Italians rushed up from Massawa and took the opportunity to seize the town.
 Keren thus became a part of Italian Eritrea which was formally proclaimed in 1890.